CRP

 Material: Blood

-Study price: PLN 17.00
+Test price: PLN 17.00

-Preparation for the study
+Preparation for the examination

 General

-- The test material is blood.
+• The material for testing is blood.

 Description

-CRP is a protein formed in the liver, belongs to the group of "acute phase proteins": it binds to the cell membrane of cells of pathogenic microorganisms (pneumococci).
-It precedes the onset of elevated ESR in inflammatory processes and cancer; it normalizes faster than the elevated ESR in the healing process.
-CRP binding to cells of pathogenic microorganisms "marks" them for phagocytes.
-Importance of the test: a test to confirm and monitor the course of acute inflammatory diseases, neoplastic processes, as well as diseases proceeding with tissue destruction.
-Differentiating between bacterial and viral infections (with viral infections only a slight increase in CRP.
-Abnormal values: in mainly bacterial infections, in diseases proceeding with tissue damage.
+CRP is a protein produced in the liver and belongs to the group of "acute phase proteins": it binds to the cell membrane of pathogenic microorganisms (pneumococci).
+It precedes the occurrence of elevated ESR values in inflammatory and neoplastic processes; it normalizes more quickly than elevated ESR values during the healing process.
+By binding to pathogenic microorganisms, CRP "marks" them for phagocytes.
+The importance of the test: a test designed to confirm and monitor the course of acute inflammatory diseases, neoplastic processes, and diseases associated with tissue destruction.
+Differentiation between bacterial and viral infections (viral infections may only show a slight increase in CRP).
+Abnormal values: in primarily bacterial infections and in diseases associated with tissue damage.

-Factors that may affect the outcome of the study:
+Factors that may influence the test result:

 Elevated CRP causes inflammation in the body.

-Development and preparation of material (applies to contractors only)
+Preparation and development of material (applies only to contractors)